 The next arg should be a character; it is printed according to the modifier flags.

-prints the character
+~C prints the character

-if it is a simple character.
+as if by using write-char if it is a simple character.

 Characters that are not simple

-are not necessarily printed as if by write-char
+are not necessarily printed as if by write-char,

 but are displayed in an implementation-defined, abbreviated format.